 Inspired by his reading of Robinson Crusoe, Gromibo decided to turn his flat into a desert island.
-At the beginning his wife Crabua didn’t object, but later, when one evening he returned from his job at the bank with the news that the removal men were coming to take away the furniture the next morning she was distraught and even started to cry.
+Initially his wife Crabua didn’t object, but later, when one evening he returned from his job at the bank with the news that the removal men were coming to take away the furniture the next morning, she was distraught and even started to cry.
 She, too, had read Robinson’s inspiring story and went to fetch a copy of the novel pointing out to her husband that in reality Robinson really had some items of furniture and sundry objects salvaged from the shipwreck.
 These included an inkpot, some weapons, cheeses, coils of lead piping, hammocks, a small cupboard, silver cutlery and, in short, more things than they owned while living in their apartment block.
 So husband and wife together came to a common agreement to draw up a list of items to salvage from the shipwreck.
 Drafting this list what was really shipwrecked was any common agreement.
 Crabua wanted to hold on to everything, in fact she even talked of making new purchases such as deckchairs, beach umbrellas, mosquito nets.
 Gromibo, on the contrary, wished to start from scratch, that is, with only a hammer and a kilogram of nails of varying sizes.
 Crabua also feared that the slow procession of her furniture downstairs would be accompanied by a rapid decline in her personal standing amongst the women of the neighbourhood, but Gromibo tried to explain to her that, as soon as they land on the island, such a thing as a neighbourhood would cease to exist by definition.
-Besides he with his hammer and those trunks – those strong, bulky ones which people sometimes thoughtlessly leave out at night alongside the rubbish and which the rubbish collectors simply refuse to take away – will mean that she won’t lack anything.
+Besides, he with his hammer and those trunks – those strong, bulky ones which people sometimes thoughtlessly leave out at night alongside the rubbish and which the rubbish collectors simply refuse to take away – will mean that she won’t lack anything.
 The expulsion of the furniture turned into a terribly distressing scene.
 Caruba grabbed on to the bedside tables as though they were her own sons and brothers; she threatened fainting fits from which she immediately recovered to throw herself on to the oven with all the pots and pans in her arms.
 She spat out feathers and tufts of wool in her patriotic attempt to defend with her teeth the mattresses and pillows.
 With the fridges first steps into exile she completely lost her mind for about a quarter of an hour.
 In spite of this she managed to save something though not it should be said the respect of her neighbours which, more than any consideration about the natural isolation of the islands, resulted in her no longer leaving the house at least during the daytime.
 She now prefers to do her shopping between four and five in the morning in a small market open at night-time.

 There then followed a period of absolute conjugal bliss for this shipwrecked couple.
 Upon hearing the first shrieks of the macaques soon to be drowned out by the screeches of the early morning parrots, Gromibo gets up from his fresh straw mattresses made from carbon paper, washes himself with some leftover lard and then merrily awakens his wife with a few cudgel blows and then leaves to go to the bank.
 Caruba has been renamed Friday and sleeps in the bathtub because of the cockroaches which have invaded the island.
 He is never one to return from work without some useful object or titbit gathered in the early morning from the trashcans along the way: a car hub cap, an exotic looking banana, a charming little animal to keep them company or keep them fed, potato peelings which they can sow, a theodolite with a single arm, even a dead sheep he found one evening after closing his account books.
 Friday does her best to keep his clothes clean and tidy, as a job in a bank entails but she goes around with any old rags even those gathered by her husband in the course of his forays to the surroundings of the small fort or in mountainous zones in outlying areas.
 For example, he may bring her a modern lampshade with a frieze of tanks for her to wear as a dress during the day and another with the ancient map of Dacia and Sarmatia as an evening dress as well as those wonderful combinations of doormats that the island women wear.
-Gromibo relatively often adds to his usual gifts a sack of bones or chicken heads which can be crushed with flint and then gnawed on along with the scraps of watermelon found under swarms of flies and birds of prey in the archipelago.
+Fairly often, Gromibo adds to his usual gifts a sack of bones or chicken heads which can be crushed with flint and then gnawed on along with the scraps of watermelon found under swarms of flies and birds of prey in the archipelago.
 In the evening under the mystical glow of endless advertising, Friday will light the sharp oil lamp and, in the dream-like light, will beckon to the delight of her husband with the paces of a Gregorian dance.
-After this they will sit on the floor lovingly wrapped in each other embraces by the last embers of the firebrick hearth and together they will listen to the magnificent silence of the night interrupted only by the bloodcurdling screams coming from television sets, and from the measured howls of distant hyenas.
-But now and again Gromibo will get up and turning his trustful gaze towards the windowpane misting over with the cold and veiled by the rain, he will murmur “oh, if only a ship would pass by…”
+After this they will sit on the floor lovingly wrapped in each others embraces by the last embers of the firebrick hearth and listen together to the magnificent silence of the night interrupted only by the bloodcurdling screams coming from television sets, and from the measured howls of distant hyenas.
+But now and again, Gromibo will get up and, turning his trustful gaze towards the windowpane, misting over with the cold and veiled by the rain, he will murmur “oh, if only a ship would pass by…”